 4 Ways to Prevent Eating Disorders

-If a child or adolescent frequently overhears conversations like "I lost too much weight, I was almost hungry all day but I haven't lost a gram, I've gained a lot of weight lately," this can become the number one agenda in their life.
+If a child or teenager frequently overhears conversations at home like, "I've lost too much weight, I've been almost hungry all day but haven't lost a gram" or "I've gained a lot of weight lately," this can become the number one agenda in their life.
 Nowadays, especially with the increasing number of people wanting to lose weight, such topics are often discussed at home.
-Eating is a necessity, something that should be done routinely, and it is not right to place it at the top of the agenda.
-An overweight child, upon noticing the excessive importance adults place on the issue, may resort to unhealthy methods on their own to solve the weight problem.
+Keeping food or weight constantly on the agenda can turn into an unhealthy obsession for children.
+Eating is a necessity and an action that should be done regularly.
+It is not right to place it at the top of the agenda.
+Especially if an overweight child notices the excessive importance adults place on the issue, they may resort to unhealthy methods to solve their weight problem on their own.
 Therefore, you should not allow food and weight issues to become the most important topics in your home.
+The family environment should be a place where healthy eating and active living are a natural part of life.

 4. Children Should Not Be Exposed to Quick Weight Loss Methods